Overcoming ChallengesCotie Williams

 About 600 athletes are expected to participate in the Loma Linda University PossAbilities Triathlon, presented by the San Manuel Band of Mission Indians, a 5k run/walk/roll and kids’ triathlon set for April 29, at Loma Linda University Drayson Center.

 The triathlon celebrates its 10th year, and its first year as a fundraising event that will benefit programs offered by Loma Linda University PossAbilities.
-Participants who raise money could receive prizes at an opportunity drawing, including an iPad and a 42″ flat-screen TV.
+Participants who raise money could receive prizes at an opportunity drawing, including an iPad, a 42″ flat-screen TV and a small drawing tablet.

 Registration for the event opens at 5:30 a.m., and the adult 5k and triathlon (5k run, 11 mile bike, 150 yard swim in the Drayson Center pool) starts at 7a.m.
 Registration for the kids’ triathlon starts around 9a.m.
 The Drayson Center is located at 25040 Stewart St. in Loma Linda.